-Services for families of children aged birth to three years with developmental delays or who are “at risk” of developing delays.
-Services are designed to assist families in supporting their child’s development.
-Individualized services may include; speech, physical and occupational therapy, specialized instruction and service coordination.
+For families of children aged birth to three years with developmental delays or who are “at risk” of developing delays.

 Comprehensive mental health services for children and their families in the home and community.

 For individuals with developmental disabilities and seniors who require assistance to remain in their community of choice and with achieving their life goals.

 Come one, come all to our Ketchikan office open house from 4 – 6 p.m.
 Friday, May 19!

 Enjoy a tour of our office, located at 721 Stedman Street, and learn about what Community Connections offers to residents of Ketchikan, Saxman, Metlakatla, and Prince of Wales Island.

 We’ll have staff on hand to talk about our three program areas – Early Learning, Children’s Mental Health, and Senior & Disability Services – as well as to provide information on careers at Community Connections and how you can support our mission.